elfbread/pyAirports/README.md

 This project includes data for the most crowded airports around the world.
 The user selects a region of interest (from a list provided) and thep rogram auto-generates a line graph showing total number of passengers for airports in that region by year.
 Project includes a dictionary and a list, as well as a While loop.

+For this project, you should utilize Juypter Notebook.

 Packages used:
 * numPy
 * Pandas